-1. Decide how to boot the system.

-- If you boot from the Solaris DVD or the Solaris Installation CD, insert the disc.
+- 1. Decide how to boot the system. - If you boot from the Solaris DVD or the Solaris Installation CD, insert the disc.
 Your system's BIOS must support booting from a DVD or CD. - If you boot from the network, use Preboot Execution Environment (PXE) network boot.
 The system must support PXE.
 Enable the system to use PXE by using the systems's BIOS setup tool or the network adapter's configuration setup Tool. - If you boot from a diskette, insert Solaris Device Configuration Assistant x86 Platform Edition diskette into the system's diskette drive.

-x86 only - You can copy the Device Configuration Assistant software to a diskette by the following methods:

-- Copy the software to a diskette from the Solaris x86 Platform Edition DVD or Solaris Software 2 of 2 x86 Platform Edition CD by using this procedure: Appendix I. - Download and copy the software to a diskette from the Solaris Developer Connection at http://soldc.sun.com/support/drivers/dca\diskettes.
+x86 only - You can copy the Device Configuration Assistant software to a diskette from the Solaris x86 Platform Edition DVD or Solaris Software 2 of 2 x86 Platform Edition CD by using the procedure described in Appendix I.